nandervang/cv-gen/docs/consultant-dashboard-integration.md

 ## Overview

-This guide provides step-by-step instructions for integrating the CV Generation API into your consultant dashboard application.
-The integration allows your consultants to generate professional CVs directly from their profile data.
+This guide provides step-by-step instructions for integrating the CV Generation System into your consultant dashboard application.
+The system uses Netlify Functions for serverless PDF generation with Puppeteer, providing high-quality CV generation directly from consultant profile data.

 ## Prerequisites

-- CV Generation API running (locally or deployed)
+- CV Generation System deployed on Netlify (or local development setup)
-- API key for authentication
-- Basic understanding of HTTP requests
+- Basic understanding of HTTP requests and serverless functions
 - Frontend framework (React, Vue, Angular, etc.)
+- Understanding of async operations (PDF generation can take 5-15 seconds)

 ## Integration Steps